 Cultural Anthropology and Development Sociology

-Cultural Anthropology and Development Sociology at Leiden University is renowned for its internationally oriented expertise and provides a very broad range of theoretical, methodological, and regional interests.
+Cultural Anthropology and Development Sociology at Leiden University is renowned for its international orientation and broad range of theoretical, methodological, and regional expertise.

-Students can focus on a specific region or theme of their choice and develop themselves as skilled social scientists.
-Under the guidance of experienced researchers, they have the possibility to participate in various innovative and ongoing research projects by our staff anywhere in the world.
+As students, you can focus on a specific region or theme of your choice while developing your skills as social scientists.
+Under the guidance of experienced researchers, you can also participate in various innovative research projects conducted by our staff around the world.

 BSc: Global challenges and field experience

 Our three-year Bachelor’s programme incorporates the latest approaches and cutting-edge research in Cultural Anthropology, Sociology, and Development Studies.
 The key concepts underpinning this programme are Diversity, Sustainability and Digitalisation.
 We train students to critically examine how global processes are received at the local level and how they impact equity.
 Through gaining domestic and/or international field experience, students also develop their understanding of the full spectrum of socio-scientific research methods—including quantitative, qualitative, visual, and digital methods—and their relevance for specific topics and situations.

 Our one-year Master’s programme is research-oriented.
 We provide students with the unique opportunity to carry out independent ethnographic research by either choosing a topic of their choice or affiliating themselves with on-going Institute projects.